now browsing by tag

 A MOC Copycat

 Some time ago, a nice person on the internet shared an LDD file of a 1/4 scale (I think) version of the Cafe Corner modular building.
-I do have 2 of the Mini Modular sets that LEGO released several years ago, and those make a little town square on my desk.
-I have added to it over time as new ones are released.
+While I do have 2 of the Mini Modular sets that LEGO released several years ago, I don’t have a full sized Cafe Corner.
+The mini modulars were a nice release in that both the Cafe Corner and Green Grocer were represented.
+Those make a little town square on my desk, and I have added to it over time as new ones are released.
+Read More